-- How do you feel at the end of this activity? - Are you surprised by how little we tend to know about the food we eat? - Do you think that we should know more?
-Why, or why not? - Have your opinions changed from the beginning of the activity? - Will you make any changes in your own eating habits? - What could we do as a group or community to address some of the problems discussed today?
+- How do you feel at the end of this activity? - Are you surprised by how little we tend to know about the food we eat or we choose? - Do you think that we should know more?
+Why, or why not? - Have your opinions changed from the beginning of the activity? - Do you think that is important to think about these issues when thinking about the diet of your athletes?